vedanjalip/lift-airfoil/README.md

    mu_ref : dynamic viscosity at the reference temperature (T_ref) <br>
    T_ref  : reference temperature (273.15 K) <br>
-   S      : Sutherland constant determined experimentally for various gases
+   S      : Sutherland constant determined experimentally for dry air

 6. **Reynolds Number**: It is used to characterise the type of flow of a fluid over a surface.
 The value of Reynolds number may indicate if a flow regime is laminar or turbulent or a transition between the two.
 This gives information about the behaviour of streamlines in the flow.
-The empirical data obtained[^2] points to the variation of the lift coefficient for various values of Reynolds number.
+The empirical data obtained[^2] points to the variation of the lift coefficient for various values of the Reynolds number.
 It is calculated as follows:
    ```
                         rho_air * TAS * c
    Reynolds number =  ---------------------